Focusing Your Thoughts on Truth

 Baby, it’s cold outside!
 And, for many of us, snow continues to fall even though we may be ready for some warmer weather.
 It’s no wonder that, at this time of year, we can easily slip into a serious case of the winter blues.

 Facing the cold, short, dark days of winter isn’t easy.
 One way to ride through the rough spell is to simply hunker down, bury our heads under the covers and wish fervently for spring.
-But as Christians we have a better choice to consider – lifting our eyes to God, calling out to Him with our needs, and anticipating His answer no matter the circumstances (including an unwelcome weather forecast.)
+But as Christians we have a better choice to consider – lifting our eyes to God, calling out to Him with our needs, and anticipating His answers to taking care of ourselves no matter the circumstances (including an unwelcome weather forecast).

 But how do we do that when our own efforts have failed and our energy is depleted?
-We can learn how by turning to the Word and seeking God’s wisdom.
+We can learn how to practice faithful self care by turning to the Word and seeking God’s wisdom.
 No day is so long or dark that the light of His truth cannot penetrate.

 Immediately after calling out to God, David takes a key next step in battling his discouragement—he anticipated God’s answer: “In the morning, O Lord, You will hear my voice.
 In the morning I will order my prayer to You and eagerly watch.”
 Psalm 5:3 NASB.